gelmio/oblivious-svelte/oblivious/Oblivious.md

 We spend the night hanging out with a couple of other backpackers.
 I can't really focus on the conversation; every ounce of my mental energy is funnelled into feeling for the *slightest* movement from my bowels, and hearing every noise that's coming from outside in case someone's stealing or defiling my Enfield.
 *I can't believe I have to leave it out on the street.*
 Disaster's imminent.
 One way or the other.
 I can *feel* it.
-The second time I head to the window to make sure there's no one there, Ben gives me disappointed look and a shake of the head.
+The second time I head to the window to make sure there's no one there, Ben gives me a disappointed look and a shake of the head.
 *He looks a little angry.*
 Five minutes later and I hear *another* noise.
 I have to get up to check, but Ben stops me dead.
 "Get up one more time and I'll belt the shit out of you. *Stop* it."